Umang-projects/Hy-LoRA-A-Hybrid-SVD-LoRA-Strategy-for-Efficient-LLM-Adaptation/README.md

 | **2.
 SVD Compressed (α=0.7)**         | 529.07         | 1009.11     | **339.93**       |
 | **3.
 HyLoRA (SVD α=0.7 + LoRA r=32)** | **538.98**     | **1028.05** | **28.63**        |

-This table is your proof.
-It shows the catastrophic failure of naive compression and the heroic recovery by your LoRA adapters.

 ---

 ## 📊 Performance Analysis